kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 Technically, we can implement this feature within the PodTopologySpread plugin only;
 merging the key-value labels corresponding to `MatchLabelKeys` into `LabelSelector` internally within the plugin before calculating the scheduling results.
+This is the actual implementation up to 1.32.
 But, it may confuse users because this behavior would be different from PodAffinity's `MatchLabelKeys`.

-Also, we cannot implement this feature only within kube-apiserver because it'd make it impossible to handle `MatchLabelKeys` within the cluster-level default constraints in the scheduler configuration.
+Also, we cannot implement this feature only within kube-apiserver because it'd make it impossible to handle `MatchLabelKeys` within the cluster-level default constraints in the scheduler configuration in the future (see https://github.com/kubernetes/kubernetes/issues/129198).

-So we decided to go with the current design that implements this feature within both the PodTopologySpread plugin and kube-apiserver.
+So we decided to go with the design that implements this feature within both the PodTopologySpread plugin and kube-apiserver.
 Although the final design has a downside requiring us to maintain two implementations handling `MatchLabelKeys`, each implementation is simple and we regard the risk of increased maintenance overhead as fairly low.